ivanseibel/markdown-chat/back/markdownchat/README.md

 - `class SignedUser`: Defines the model for the table of connected users which is intended to keep an up-to-date list of all active users and rooms on the server.

 ### 3.3. back/markdownchat/chat/routing.py

+- `websocket_urlpatterns`: Defines the patterns for the WebSocket request routes and their corresponding views.

+### 3.4. back/markdownchat/chat/urls.py

+- `urlpatterns`: Defines the patterns for the HTTP request routes and their corresponding views.